GGSMNandathilaka/student-activity-tracker/README.md

 ## Back-end app

 This is a simple application which is developed using NodeJs & ExpressJs.
 Mailny there are two endpoints available - /login & /register.
-For the simplicity I have stored user credentials in a in-memory Json file.
+For the simplicity I have stored user credentials in an in-memory Json file.
 Once user login or register JWT will issue.

 ## Front-end app